 Pasta 101

 Is gluten-free pasta as good as regular pasta?
 An honest answer.

 Gluten-free pasta isn't identical to wheat pasta — the texture is a little different and the cooking window is narrower.
-But when you cook it well, a good corn-and-rice blend holds sauce beautifully and stands up on the plate.
+But when you cook it well, a high-protein chickpea-and-rice blend like ours holds sauce beautifully, stands up on the plate, and brings 16g of protein per 100g serving.
 It takes a small amount of practice, not a sacrifice.

+Pasta 101